 65. Konarska M, Soltyñski K, Mazrszalek A. Problems in evaluation heat stress risk of women workers using the WBGT index.
 In Proceedings of the Human Factors and Ergonomics Society Annual Meeting, July 2000; 44(35); 6-453.

 67. Malchaire J, Kampmann B, Havenith G, Mehnert P, Gebhardt H. Criteria for estimating acceptable exposure times in hot working environments: a review.
-Intl Arch Occup Environ Health.
+Int Arch Occup Environ Health.
 2000;73(4): 215-220.

 69. Dehghan H1, Mortazavi SB, Jafari MJ, Maracy MR. Combined application of wet-bulb globe temperature and heart rate under hot climatic conditions: a guide to better estimation of the heat strain.
-Feyz, J Kashan Uni Med Sci.
+Feyz, J Kashan Univ Med Sci.
 2012;16(2):112-120.
+[In Persian].

 71. Jacklitsch B, Williams WJ, Musolin K, Coca A, Kim JH, Turner N. Criteria for a recommended standards: occupational exposure to heat and hot environments.
 U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Institute for Occupational Safety and Health, DHHS (NIOSH) Publication, Cincinnati, OH, USA, 2016.

 72. Islam MZ.
 Influence of gender on heart rate and core temperature at critical wbgt for five clothing ensembles at three levels of metabolic rate.
 MSc thesis, University of South Florida, Florida, USA, 2005.